NEXTRANS Executive Committee

 Dr. Mishalani has been a PI or co-PI on research projects funded by national agencies including NSF, RITA, FTA, and NASA.
 He has been an associate editor of the American Society of Civil Engineer’s (ASCE) Journal of Infrastructure Systems since January 1998.
 He won the National Science Foundation CAREER award in September 2001.
 Dr. Mishalani received his M.S. and Ph.D. degrees in civil and environmental engineering and transportation systems, respectively, from MIT.

-Mark McCord is a professor of both civil engineering and of city and regional planning at The Ohio State University (OSU), where he has been a faculty member since 1983.
-He teaches and conducts research in transportation systems analysis, planning, and engineering.
-His primary research interests center on the use of remotely sensed data for transportation applications and applications of applied multi-attribute decision theory.
+Mark McCord is a professor of Civil Engineering and of City and Regional Planning at The Ohio State University, where he has been a faculty member since 1983.
+He teaches and conducts research in transportation systems and engineering, and heads the Civil Engineering-City and Regional Planning Dual M.S. program in transportation planning.
+His research focuses on using remotely sensed data for transportation applications and on incorporating decision theory under uncertainty concepts in transportation planning applications.

-Dr. McCord received a M.S. degree in industrial engineering from Stanford University and a Ph.D. in transportation systems/civil engineering from the Massachusetts Institute of Technology (MIT).
-He has had visiting appointments or research leaves at the Universite de Paris – Dauphine and University College-Dublin, Ireland.
+Dr. McCord received an M.S. degree in Industrial Engineering from Stanford University and a Ph.D. in Civil Engineering from MIT.
+He has had visiting appointments and research leaves at the Université de Paris-Dauphine and University College Dublin, Ireland.